penumbra-zone/web/docs/ci-cd.md

 All checks above will be run on opening a pull request and merging to main.
 Main merges will also deploy dapp on Firebase.
 Workflows can be [seen here](../.github/workflows).

+### On release

+If a release is made in the repo, the extension code will be submitted for publishing to the Chrome Web Store.
+See more in [publishing](./publishing.md).